 Laser jet decal paper was ordered and once it arrives, that particular hurdle will be gone at again.
 In the meantime, there are other things to do.

 Things like making the hydraulic struts from paper clips and then attach the doors to the fuselage…which I was in the process of doing when I noticed that the damned doors are too narrow, so THAT had to be fixed, puttied, sanded, and installed:

-Then I needed to attach the linkage rods from the main landing gear to the doors (using .010 strips):
+Then I needed to attach the linkage rods from the main landing gear to the doors (using .010″ (.254mm) strips):

 To keep masking tape from adhering to anything I don’t want it to (which is often the only thing it will adhere to), I wrapped the delicate bits in cigarette rolling papers, then stuffed the bays with cotton (to keep air out and the paint the air is carrying) and finished off with tape:

-And then I painted the underside matte black using a Tamiya rattle can (TS6):
+And then I painted the underside using Tamiya TS-6 Matte Black rattle-can: